alexandramj92/Weather-Dashboard/README.md

 The application has an input field to the left and a placeholder that says "City Name" to indicate to the user that they need to input just a city name.

-Below the search field, the past searches are listed and are limited to six.
+Below the search field, the past searches are listed.
+The past searches saved are limited to six and does not save a blank entry.
 Future project features will include a clickable x next to each past field to allow a user to delete old searches that they are no longer interested in.

 The past searches are also clickable and will initiate the search for that specific city.